elena-orlova/Variational-Attention/README.md

 # Latent Alignment and Variational Attention

-This is an unofficial Pytorch implementation of the paper 'Latent Alignment and Variational Attention'.
+This is an unofficial Pytorch implementation of the paper [Latent Alignment and Variational Attention](https://arxiv.org/pdf/1807.03756.pdf).

 ## Requirements